yamnor/ccview/README.md

 1. **Open a supported file** in VS Code (any computational chemistry output file or structure file)
 2. **Right-click in the file explorer** and select "Open CCView"
 3. **View the 3D structure** in the molecular viewer
-4. **Use the terminal** to analyze data (type `help` to see available commands)
+4. **Use the command interface** to analyze data (type `help` to see available commands)

-## Using the Terminal Interface
+## Using the Command Interface

-CCView includes a terminal where you can run analysis commands.
-The terminal supports:
+CCView includes a command interface where you can run analysis commands.
+The command interface supports:

 ### ccget Commands - Extract Data
 ```bash